reimagined/resolve/docs/read-side.md

 }
 ```

-In the configuration object, specify the Read Model's name and the paths to the files containing projections and resolvers.
-Here, you can also specify the Read Model's storage adapter.
+In the configuration object, specify the Read Model's name and the paths to the files containing projections and resolvers as well as the Read Model connector's name.

-You can define the available adapters in the **readModelConnectors** section:
+A Red Model connector defines how a Read Model's data should be stored.
+You can define the available connectors in the **readModelConnectors** section:

 ##### config.dev.js: